Using AIPerf to Benchmark#

 Upon successful execution, you should see the results similar to the following in the terminal:

 Figure 6.
-Sample output by genAI-perf.
+Sample output by AIPerf.#

 Typically with benchmarking, a test would be set up to sweep over a number of use cases, such as input/output length combinations, and load scenarios, such as different concurrency values.
-Use the following bash script to define the parameters so that genAI-perf executes through all the combinations.
+Use the following bash script to define the parameters so that AIPerf executes through all the combinations.

 Before doing a benchmarking sweep, it is recommended to run a warming-up test.
 In our case, this was performed in Step 3 previously.